 Items listed under ‘Worldwide Trends’ show what’s currently popular on Twitter, not just who you are following.
 You can choose which region’s trends this area displays by clicking Change and picking the most relevant area to you.

 To look at the details of a specific account that you’re following, click their name or the picture accompanying the name and their profile information will pop-up.

-Step 9: Any ‘mentions’ (people tagging your Twitter name in their tweets), new ‘followers’ (people subscribing to your tweets) or ‘retweets’ (another user sharing your tweet with their followers) will appear in Twitter’s new ‘Connect’ section.
+Step 9: Any ‘mentions’ (people tagging your Twitter name in their tweets), new ‘followers’ (people subscribing to your tweets) or ‘retweets’ (another user sharing your tweet with their followers) will appear in Twitter’s ‘Notifications’ section.

 Or you can keep up-to-date with the latest news and popular stories with Twitter’s ‘Discover’ section.

-Step 10: You can edit your profile information, set a new image to appear as your avatar, or even change the background on your page at any time, by clicking on the dropdown menu in the right-hand corner of any page and selecting View my profile page.
+Step 10: You can edit your profile information, set a new image to appear as your avatar, or even change the background on your page at any time, by clicking on the cog icon in the right-hand corner of any page and selecting Edit profile.